Skip to Content

 In 1986, Thomas A. Weingeist was named the new head.
 After finishing his Ph.D. in Anatomy at Columbia in New York, Dr. Weingeist finished his MD at Iowa and stayed on through his ophthalmology residency and retina fellowship before joining the faculty in 1976.
 Dr. Weingeist's first decade as head ended spectacularly with the move of the department into the brand new facility, The Eye Institute opened on the ground floor of the new Pomerantz Family Pavilion at the southernmost end of the medical center on February 19, 1996.
 With the move into this new space of nearly 60,000 square feet, the eye department has been improved and modernized.
 In the new facility are 10 sub-specialty areas with a total of 54 examination rooms that are equipped with the latest in current instrument technology.
 The Ophthalmic Procedure Suite has three rooms for minor surgery.
 One of these rooms is in frequent use by the oculoplastic service and has an overhead video recording system.
 Rooms off of the retina and glaucoma sub-specialty clinic are also equipped with lasers, one is used for laser refractive surgery.
 The Blodi conference room is on the first floor and is used daily by various committees and working groups.
 The lower level has the O'Brien Library where residents and staff can study, prepare presentations, and do computer searches.
 The new Braley Auditorium, where Morning Rounds, resident lectures, and conferences are presented, is equipped with up-to-date computer, video and audio and is connected with fiber-optics for teleconferencing.
 After nearly twenty years as Head, Dr. Weingeist stepped down in order give himself more time to pursue his research and clinical work and on January 1, 2006, Keith D. Carter became Department Head.

 The tradition of morning rounds, started by O'Brien, used by Braley, Blodi, Phelps, and Weingeist, is still followed and upheld by Carter.
-However, O'Brien's three year program that accepted only one resident per year, has expanded to a program that accepts five residents and about 12 fellows each year and the faculty has increased from three to forty-two and includes not only physicians, but basic science researchers.
+However, O'Brien's three year program that accepted only one resident per year, has expanded to a program that accepts five residents and about 12 fellows each year and the faculty has increased from three to fifth-four and includes not only physicians, but basic science researchers.